Victor S. Johnson Jr.

 Victor Samuel Johnson Jr. (June 12, 1916 – January 19, 2008) was an American lawyer who was president of Aladdin Industries, a manufacturer of vacuum bottles, kerosene lamps, and stoves.
 He was notable for creating the market for decorative lunch boxes.
 The company was further diversified under Johnson's leadership.
 He was a businessman in Nashville, Tennessee.

 Aladdin Industries

-Aladdin was founded by his father Victor S. Johnson Sr. The younger Johnson graduated from Yale Law School in 1941.
-When his father died in 1943, the younger Johnson took over the company after his discharge as a second lieutenant from the United States Army in February 1946.
+Johnson graduated from Amherst College in 1938 and Yale Law School in 1941.
+He served as a second lieutenant from the United States Army until February 1946.
+His father Victor S. Johnson Sr. died in 1943, so upon his discharge, Johnson Jr. took over the Mantle Lamp Company of America, the company his father founded in 1908 that provided kerosene lighting to rural America.

 Lunch boxes

-Johnson moved Aladdin's operation from Chicago, Illinois in 1949 to Nashville to save money on natural gas needed for glass making.
+Johnson moved Aladdin Industries' operation from Chicago, Illinois in 1949 to Nashville to save money on natural gas needed for glass making.
 In 1950, in an effort to increase vacuum flask sales, Aladdin attached Hopalong Cassidy decals to plain metal lunch boxes they had been selling since the 1940s.
 Sales jumped from 50,000 to 600,000 units the first year and transformed the lunch box industry.